Trinidad and Tobago's Participation in GEF CReW+

 The reality is that all the components of GEF CReW+, as outlined in T&T’s National Package, are multi-faceted and require the support of various stakeholder groups.
 Feedback and clear communication channels are critical.
 Without a clearly assigned project manager and project support officers or liaisons, who are intimately involved in all components, it is difficult to navigate some avoidable risks.

 Such risks include but are not limited to project re-scoping due to unforeseen circumstances or changing national needs, and staff turnover.
 While these persons should bounded by a Terms of Reference (TOR), GEF CReW+’s continuity hinges on identifying the right people who will get the job done.
-My participation in the GEF CReW+ project has given me a greater appreciation for our project approval process as detailed in Figure 1).
+My participation in the GEF CReW+ project has given me a greater appreciation for our project approval process.

 One of the most important lessons I have learnt is that it might be useful for the GEF CReW+ team to form a Steering Committee that hosts high level stakeholder meeting/s with the heads of various focal institutions/Ministries to gain the much needed buy-in to orient the project on a successful trajectory.
 At this stage, a leaner approval process should be developed and agreed upon to minimize the potential obstacles that would typically develop during project execution.
 This blended approach means country ownership becomes a project outcome versus a project requirement.